Zayse in Ethiopia

 What Are Their Lives Like?

-Little is known about the Zayse in particular; however, it is assumed that their lifestyle is similar to that of other groups in the area.
 The Zayse base their economy on a balance between agriculture and herding.
-Although they seem somewhat indifferent to farming, crops and livestock are probably of equal importance.
-During the dry season, the Zayse also engage in some fishing to supplement their diets.
+Crops and livestock are probably of equal importance.
+During the dry season, the Zayse also engage in fishing to supplement their diets.

 The Zayse family is headed by an authoritarian father who has the right to total obedience.
 Men usually have only one wife, and children are considered a necessity.
 The more children a Zayse man has, the greater his prestige.